babywyrm/sysadmin/burp/auto/headless__.md

-Yes, you can use a JSON configuration file to handle authentication in headless mode with Burp Suite, including login flows, tokens, and session handling rules.
-This setup mimics the GUI configuration, but is executed in a headless environment, allowing Burp to authenticate and scan without manual intervention.

-Here’s a step-by-step guide on setting up and automating this process:

 Step 1: Create the JSON Configuration File
 To handle authentication, you’ll need to define your login and session handling configurations in a JSON file.
 This file should include: